apache/spark/docs/sql-ref-null-semantics.md

 the rules of how `NULL` values are handled by aggregate functions.
 - `NULL` values are ignored from processing by all the aggregate functions.
   - Only exception to this rule is COUNT(*) function.
-- Some aggregate functions return `NULL` when all input values are `NULL` or input data set is empty.<br> The list of these functions are :
+- Some aggregate functions return `NULL` when all input values are `NULL` or the input data set is empty.<br> The list of these functions is:
   - MAX
   - MIN
   - SUM